Libyan city buries thousands in mass graves after flood, while mayor says death toll could triple

 HOW MANY PEOPLE HAVE BEEN KILLED?

-Health authorities have put the death toll in Derna at 5,100 as of Wednesday.
+Health authorities have put the death toll in Derna at 5,500 as of Thursday morning.
 The number of deaths was likely to climb as searches are continuing, and at least 9,000 people are still missing, said Ossama Ali, a spokesman for an ambulance center in eastern Libya.

+“Some bodies may not be found, especially those who were swept out to sea,” he said.

 Local officials suggested that the death toll could be much higher than announced.
 In comments to the Saudi-owned Al Arabia television station, Derna Mayor Abdel-Raham al-Ghaithi said the tally could climb to 20,000, given the number of neighborhoods that were washed out.